Environmental Management

 Preventing Environmental Accidents

-As in fiscal 2022, there were no environmental accidents at our manufacturing sites in fiscal 2023.
+As in fiscal 2023, there were no serious environmental accidents at our manufacturing sites in fiscal 2024.